 The majority of the high-demand jobs are in the health sciences sector with 34 occupations and more than 9,000 projected annual openings, according to West Michigan Works!.
 Courtesy West Michigan Works!

-West Michigan Works! is reporting that the majority of the top 100 jobs in the region’s high-growth industries are in manufacturing and health sciences.
+West Michigan Works! is reporting the majority of the top 100 jobs in the region’s high-growth industries this year are in the health sciences and agribusiness sectors.

-The workforce development agency released today its 2019 “Hot Jobs” list, an annual publication that examines the job market in Allegan, Barry, Ionia, Kent, Montcalm, Muskegon and Ottawa counties.
+The workforce development agency last week released its 2020 “Hot Jobs” list, an annual analysis of the job market in Allegan, Barry, Ionia, Kent, Montcalm, Muskegon and Ottawa counties.

 The list also identifies careers that are eligible for training scholarships.